drewroberts/linux/README.md

 ## Omarchy

-Omarchy gets me a solid foundation for what I want.
+Omarchy gets me a solid foundation for what I want on top of Arch Linux with Hyprland.
 I'm currently using the Osaka Jade theme but also can quickly switch based on mood.

 - [Omarchy Website](https://omarchy.org)
 - [Omarchy Docs](https://learn.omacom.io/2/the-omarchy-manual)